 - It’s a 2-minute walk to el Pimpi

 - 15 min walk to the beach which is awesome even in winter.

 The downside, however, is that it might be a bit noisy in the evening, actually a lot noisier compared to Periana.

 The downside of staying in Periana is that you need a car.
 During our first trip, we had a Ford Ka which we called “Cabra”, we did something around 3500km during our 18 days stay, the driving did get a bit boring after the first days.

-We even had this dream about Málaga being our winter getaway from the grey and cold weather in Vienna.
-After I quit my job in 2009 and started our own business we thought about living for a couple of months in Málaga during the winter since I could work remotely quite as well.
-This is something I regret we didn’t put in practice, we kept putting it off until next year, then next year came, then our first daughter was born but still, it would have been doable until school started.
+I even had this dream about Málaga being my winter getaway from the grey and cold weather in Vienna.
+After I quit my job in 2009 and started our own business I thought about living for a couple of months in Málaga during the winter since I could work remotely as well.
+This is something I regret I didn’t put in practice, I kept putting it off until next year, then next year came, then my first daughter was born but still, it would have been doable until school started.
 Now with school, this ship has sailed.
-Maybe it’s also just some romanticized dream that in reality would have played out differently, like dreams of living somewhere outside of the city until reality punches you in the face.
-Guess we will never know for sure or we can try again after we retire, after all, there are ducks to feed even in Málaga (insider thing, my wife will get it)
+Maybe it’s also just some romanticised dream that in reality would have played out differently, like dreams of living somewhere outside of the city until reality punches you in the face.
+Guess I will never know for sure or I can try again after we retire.

 So Málaga, ready or not, here we come!